B2B Manufacturing · Marketing Strategy

 Why it matters: In a typical industrial buying group of 5–11 stakeholders, each person enters the process with independent research already in hand.
 By the time your rep gets involved, the shortlist is largely set.
 An engineer who lands on your page and can’t find a STEP file, a torque curve, or a Declaration of Conformity doesn’t submit a contact form.
 They return to the search results and click the next supplier.

 The bottom line: A working industrial marketing strategy is built on seven pillars — and six of them sit on top of one foundation most frameworks skip entirely.
-This article covers the 7-pillar framework, the 90-day rollout that puts it into practice, and the questions industrial marketers and their stakeholders ask most.

 1. How B2B Buyers Research and Evaluate Products